AGI remains unsolved.

 ARC Prize benchmarks are designed to measure AI progress, not to serve as a litmus test for AGI.
 ARC Prize tasks are not economically useful to target, instead they are a measure of AI capability.
 Our goal is to provide an objective assessment of model capabilities rather than influence model training through repeated, iterative testing.

-1. Providing open source datasets (ARC-AGI-1 and ARC-AGI-2) and software for benchmarking model capabilties.
+1. Providing open source datasets (ARC-AGI-1 and ARC-AGI-2) and software for benchmarking model capabilities.

-2. Keeping an up-to-date leaderboard of state-of-the-art model performance on the ARC-AGI "Semi-Private" Evaluation dataset.
-This leaderboard has no limitations on internet access or compute, and is intended to test selected state-of-the-art models and clearbespoke solutions.
+2. Maintaining an up-to-date leaderboard of state-of-the-art model performance on the ARC-AGI "Semi-Private" Evaluation dataset.
+This leaderboard has no limitations on internet access or compute, and is intended to test selected state-of-the-art models and bespoke solutions.

-3. Hosting an annual competition on an additional "Private" Evaluation dataset of ARC-AGI tasks for open-source models without bounded compute and no internet access.
+3. Hosting competitions on an additional "Private" Evaluation dataset of ARC-AGI tasks for open-source models with constraints including bounded compute and no internet access.

 Funding & Independence